-This course is designed to give students hands-on experience in the daily care and maintenance of farm, laboratory, and pet animals.
-Students are assigned times to care for the colony dogs, cats, laboratory animals, birds, sheep, horses, and dairy animals under supervision.
-This course is repeatable for credit; scheduled hours throughout the term; graded Pass/No Pass.
+This course is designed to give students hands-on experience in the daily care and maintenance of farm, lab, and pet animals.
+Students are assigned times to care for the colony dogs, cats, lab animals, birds, sheep, horses, and dairy animals under supervision.
+This course is repeatable for credit.
+Graded Pass/No Pass.

 Prerequisite: VET 1051 or instructor permission

-VET 1060 Laboratory Techniques (4)
+VET 1060 Lab Techniques (4)

 Students learn to perform venipunctures, complete blood counts, urinalyses, serum chemistries, and supplemental hematologic evaluations on all species studied in VET 1030.
-Proficiency in performing tasks in the laboratories is emphasized; 3 hours of lecture, 3 hours of laboratory per week.
+Proficiency in performing tasks in the laboratories is emphasized.

 Prerequisite: BIO 2320; VET 1030